uyorum/picasa-album-parser/README.md

     * title_regexp
     Regular expression matches to the filename of the album.
     This program use it and create a JSON.
+    * time_offset
+    Set timezone of contents.
+This is used at "date" field of json.
     * output
     The filename of the json.